bmaynard/apimock/readme.md

 You can run a proxy server to intercept your API requests which will record and save the responses as mock so you don't have to write any mocks yourself.
 Currently only HTTP traffic is supported to record the response but the server will proxy your TLS requests.

-When the proxy captures a HTTP request, it will create the mock file in the mocks directory under a folder of the domain name for that request.
+When the proxy captures a HTTP request, it will create a file in the mocks directory under the domain name folder for that request.
 The proxy will create a MD5 hash of the response so while you can have different responses for the same request, it will only create one file per response content.
-You can also run the proxy under a Kubernetes mode that acts as sidecar proxy which in this scenario, will re-write all requests to the application pod using `localhost`.
+You can also run the proxy under a Kubernetes mode that acts as sidecar proxy which in this scenario, will rewrite all requests to the application pod using `localhost`.
 See [Kubernetes Sidecar Proxy](#Kubernetes-Sidecar-Proxy) for more information.

 ```bash
 $ apimock proxy
 ```

 You can also specify different configuration options to change the listen address or run the proxy under TLS.
-For full list of configuration options, see the `help` command.
+For a full list of configuration options, see the `help` command.

 ```
 $ apimock proxy --help